OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ## Jargon

+***Natural 1.*** During a check, when the d20 rolls an unmodified 1, the effectiveness is considered a critical failure.

+***Natural 20.*** During a check, when the d20 rolls an unmodified 20, the effectiveness is considered a critical success.

 ***Play the Odds.*** Within this ruleset, there are several points where a static value is used to speed gameplay; `this value will be highlighted within the rules`.
 If a character wishes to make a dice roll in place of the static value, they may do so, but not without risk.
 All static values are calculated at 60% of the total possible range.
 Should a player choose to play the odds, they only have a 40% of attaining a higher value; the gamemaster should always point out this fact before the player proceeds.
 Should the player proceed and they roll a lower number than the provided static value, they must accept the new value rolled. <!--Can a player circumvent this with Inspiration?-->